 The McLoughlin Area Business Alliance, comprised of approximately 200 members, is dedicated to the ECONOMIC VITALITY OF BUSINESSES along the McLoughlin corridor and nearby arterials.
-MABA’s FOCUS for 2018 includes:
+MABA’s FOCUS includes:

 1).
 STREET LIGHTING PROJECT: The McLoughlin Boulevard LED street lighting project is well underway.
 The lighting addition and/or adaptation project along the west side is now complete.
 The installation along the east side of the boulevard requires boring under McLoughlin and therefore is projected to be completed between April and September of 2018.